 - To stay in the same school for the rest of the academic year even if permanently housed; and,

 - To be free from harassment, isolation, and stigmatization.

 I think the school is violating my child’s rights.
 What do I do now?

-If the school or Homeless Liaison is not helping you contact your nearest Legal Aid office for help.
-To apply for education-related disaster legal assistance with Texas RioGrande Legal Aid (TRLA) call 866.757.1570 or apply online at www.trla.org/youthrights.
+If the school or Homeless Liaison is not helping you, contact your nearest Legal Aid office for help.
+To apply for education-related disaster legal assistance, contact Texas RioGrande Legal Aid (TRLA).

 This article answers common questions about your child's school rights during disaster recovery.